id-Software/DOOM-3-BFG/README.md

 		> ./cmake-xcode-release.sh
 		or
 		> ./cmake-xcode-universal.sh (universal build on macOS Big Sur / Xcode 12.2 or later)

+	Xcode release and universal builds now automatically package the executable into a macOS app bundle, defining an Info.plist file and copying the base directory and custom icon into the application bundle's Contents/Resources folder.
+This is controlled by adding -DMACOSX_BUNDLE=ON to the CMake options.

 	Depending on which package manager you install (Homebrew or MacPorts) you may need to change the openal-soft library and include paths specified in the cmake shell scripts.
 For single architecture builds (debug, release, retail) the default openal-soft paths are set for Homebrew on x86, while for universal builds the default paths are set for MacPorts on x86 or Apple Silicon.
 If you want to build using the single architecture shell scripts (debug, release, retail) on Apple Silicon, you will need to change the openal-soft paths from `/usr/local/...` to either `/opt/homebrew/...` (Homebrew) or `/opt/local/...` (MacPorts).